Anna Julia Cooper

 Anna Julia Cooper, 2021, Acrylic on Canvas, 16 x 20 in.

-Born into slavery in 1858, Cooper went on to receive a world-class education and claim power and prestige in academic and social circles.
-In 1924, she received her PhD in history from the Sorbonne, University of Paris.
-Cooper became the fourth African-American woman to earn a doctoral degree.
+In 1925, after she finished raising the children, she finally received her Ph.D. in history from the Sorbonne University of Paris.
+Cooper became the fourth African American woman to earn a doctoral degree.

 Links for more information